hummingbot/hummingbot/documentation/docs/installation/multiple-bots.md

 ## Multiple bots from source

-<Callout
-  type="tip"
+!!! tip
-  body="We recommend that users download and install Hummingbot separately for each instance they wish to run."
+    We recommend that users download and install Hummingbot separately for each instance they wish to run.
-/>

 The below command downloads the Hummingbot repository from GitHub, where `$FOLDER_NAME` is the name of the separate directory.